sheltermanager/asm3/doc/manual/options.rst

 * Use HTML5 client side image scaling: If your browser supports it, media will be scaled on your PC before being uploaded to the server to save time.

+* Show animal thumbnails in movement and medical books: Show animal pictures in the rows of the movement and medical books (foster book, reservation book, vaccination book, etc.)

 * Show a minimap of the address on person screens: Show an embedded map to the person's address on the details screen.

 * Show weight as lb rather than kg: Change the field label on the animal weight field to lb instead of the usual kg.

-* Show animal thumbnails in movement and medical books: Show animal pictures in the rows of the movement and medical books (foster book, reservation book, vaccination book, etc.)
+* Show complete comments in table views: When viewing comments or log notes in tables, show the complete text instead of truncating it to 80 characters and fitting the text onto one line.

 * Keep table headers visible when scrolling: If selected, when scrolling down long tables their headers will float at the top of the screen to remind you